Home ยป mulch ยป Brown vs Black Mulch: Which Is Better for Garden?

 Black vs Brown vs Organic Mulch – Comparison Table for Gardens

-Choosing mulch is a bit like choosing clothing for your soil.
+Choosing the best mulch color for garden is a bit like choosing clothing for your soil.
 Some fabrics trap heat, others breathe, and a few quietly feed the ground while they work.

 Common Mulch Mistakes to Avoid